 If you opt to pay now, recoup your costs by selling your used device on eBay or Decluttr.

 Both my husband and I drive cars that are each over 10 years old.

 The two cars I have are economical and reliable.
 I purchased them outright and keep them maintained.
 I’m in the camp of not switching out cars until it’s absolutely necessary.

 I will drive my car until I need to [begrudgingly] go buy a new-ish one.
-Do people really think shopping for cars is fun?

 A perk of buying a car that is used is that the insurance costs much less.
 It’s on a sliding scale.
 The older the car, the less it costs to insure.